HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-11-29-Arrays-index-zero-or-one.md

 Programmers argue about whether arrays start at 1 or 0.
 (Read more about which languages use which [here on WikiPedia](https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(array)))

-I had the idea that this is not a fact about the array, but a matter of choice about how we discuss it and use it.
+I started this post thinking that it's not a fact about the array, but a matter of choice about how we discuss it and use it.
-Spiritual people say the world is not separated into many parts, but putting names on a bit of the world makes us see is as separate.
+Spiritual people say the world is not separated into many parts, but putting names on a bit of the world makes us see is as separate, and that is related.

-We see `A, B, C, D` and it "is" the same thing for all of us, there are four things and we can count them either `0, 1, 2, 3` or `1, 2, 3, 4`.
+We see the text `(A, B, C, D)` the same for all of us, there are four things and we can count them.

+Both countings `(0, 1, 2, 3)` or `(1, 2, 3, 4)` can make sense,
-When we talk about the array "starting at 0" that's what we see, when we talk about `A` being "the 1st item" we see that instead.
+when we talk about the array "starting at 0" we see the first counting style, when we talk about `A` being "the 1st item" we see the second.

-See it as a *choice*, and then ask "why not make two ways to access it?", a machine way and a human way:
+See it as a *choice*, and then ask if we talk about two valid ways to access it, why not *make* two ways to access it?
+The language need not choose, programmers can choose:

     $array = @('A', 'B', 'C', 'D')
     $array.Item(0)            # -> 'A'
     $array.HumanItem(1)       # -> 'A'

-The language need not choose, programmers can choose.
-Then you can walk it either `0 to N-1` or `1 to N`.
+Then you can walk it with either sequence over the items: `0 to N-1` or `1 to N`.

-PowerShell arrays start from index 0, but PowerShell array notation `0..4` makes five items `0, 1, 2, 3, 4`,
-which is one too many.
-The array offset choice and the sequence notation are not in harmony, so we often need to write the adjustment `0..(Length - 1)`.

-We can't change `..` very easily, but we can add a HumanItem() method to an array, and pretend it starts at 1:
+PowerShell arrays start at 0, but we can fix it, add a HumanItem() method to an array, and pretend it starts at 1:

     PS C:\> $array = @('A', 'B', 'C', 'D')
     PS C:\> $array.Item(0)